Flormarys/foodrecipeproject/readme.md

 # FoodRecipes Project

-This project allows to users insert different ingredients and the system will suggest recipes with available ingredients and will calculate costs for each recipes.
+This project allows users to insert different ingredients and the system will suggest recipes with the available ingredients and will calculate costs for each recipes.
-Additionally allows check recipes history and the total spent on all recipes. .
+Additionally, it allows to check recipes history and the total spent on all recipes.

 This system was created using PHP 7.2, Laravel 5.8 and MySQL v 5.x